jana-lee/p8105_final_project/p8105_final_project.md

 country.
 The potential impacts of climate change are far-reaching, ranging from human migration and displacement to increased pressure on inland areas and land disturbance.
-We are interested in examining if there is an assocation between indicators of climate change and the frequency of natural disasters in the United States since 1953.
+We are interested in examining if there is an association between indicators of climate change and the frequency of natural disasters in the United States since 1953.

 **Final Products**